Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 |------|---------|----------|
 | `number` | `-1` | `No`    |

-Maximum scale value allowed by the pinch gesture, negative values instruct the component to infer the maximum scale value based on `cropSize` and `resolution` properties in a such way max scale is a value just before images and videos start getting pixelated.
+Maximum scale value allowed by the pinch gesture, negative values instruct the component to infer the maximum scale value based on `cropSize` and `resolution` properties in a such way `maxScale` is a value just before images and videos start getting pixelated.

 ### panMode
 | Type | Default | Required | Additional Info |